 Even just slight dehydration can affect your ability to place full effort into your workouts or daily activities, as just a small percentile can cause up to a 10% percent decrease in performance.

-The key symptom that’s known is, the more dehydrated that you become, the worse that your performance will deteriorate.
+The key symptom that’s known, is the more dehydrated you become, the worse your performance will deteriorate.

 So How Much Water To Drink

-The oft-advised clinical guideline is to drink 8 – 8-ounce glasses of water per day.
-It’s found however, that the amount to drink depends more on the individual, which can vary significantly.
+The oft-advised clinical guideline is to drink eight – 8-ounce glasses of water per day.
+It’s found however, the amount to drink depends more on the individual, which can vary significantly.

 It can depend on a variety of factors, such as the weather conditions, activity level, body composition, the individuals age, and the time of day.